anjaustin/.sea-shore/README.md

 # Create drives for encrypted data-at-rest (EDAR)

 ## Overview
 This Bash script facilitates the creation of encrypted storage drives at rest using LUKS encryption.
-It provides a user-friendly cli to select a drive, choose a file system type, and performs the necessary steps for formatting, encrypting, and mounting the encrypted drive.
+It provides a user-friendly CLI to select a drive, choose a file system type, and performs the necessary steps for formatting, encrypting, and mounting the encrypted drive.

+## Compatibility
+- Developed on Ubuntu Server 22.04 LTS
+- Should be compatible with Debian-based distributions

 ## Features
 - Checks for `cryptsetup` installation and prompts the user to install if not found.